 Most churches are more than happy to welcome you in to their fold at this time of year, and it really is such a heart-warming experience that’s guaranteed to put a smile on your face.

-Plus, after the carol services I usually go to in London (at St Dionis in Parson’s Green or HTB Onslow Square in South Kensington where they do an amazing modern ‘alternative’ carol service) everyone heads to the pub after the service to guzzle down hot cider and marinate in all the festive cheer and merriment.
+Plus, after the carol service I usually go to in London (at HTB Onslow Square in South Kensington where they do an amazing modern ‘alternative’ carol service) everyone heads to the pub to guzzle down hot cider and marinate in all the festive cheer and merriment.